Natural Areas Volunteer

 Martin Luther King, Jr.

-An 80-year-old American agave (Agave americana) spent the summer of 2014 blooming for the first---and last---time in the conservatory at Matthaei Botanical Gardens.
+As you may know by now, the 80-year-old American agave (Agave americana) spent the summer of 2014 blooming for the first---and last---time in the conservatory at Matthaei Botanical Gardens.
 The agave flower stalk grew to more than 28 feet before sending out hundreds of flower buds.
 We even removed a pane of glass from the ceiling to allow the stalk to continue growing.

 Read the original post about the agave on the Matthaei-Nichols blog.